cperalta22/c3wm_endeavour/README.md

 ## How it works.

-There are 3 scripts that you must **run as your regular user**, they will eventually ask for your password as they need to run with sudo priviledges. **Please any piece of code you get from the internet, before running it**
+There are 3 scripts that you must **run as your regular user**, do not use sudo.

+They will eventually ask for your password as they need to execute some file placing or the installation commands with sudo priviledges.

+These scrips are only calling `yay` , and `cp` files to their destinations, in addition script 03 also calls sometimes to `flatpak`.
+Still please check carefully what they do, and remember;   **Always check any piece of code you get from the internet, before running it**

 The scripts are numbered and must be executed sequentially.